ariymarkowitz/H3-Visualiser/README.md

 ## How to use the visualiser

 - The 'Depth' input controls the maximum depth of the tree (the length of the largest path from the origin).
-Warning: Dense groups will take a long time to render at high depth and may cause lag.
+Warning: Dense groups will take a long time to render at high depth and may cause lag or crash the page.

 - The matrix inputs 'Isometry 1' and 'Isometry 2' control the generators of the group.
 Each entry can be an integer, decimal, imaginary, or complex number (eg. '-1.29', '1 - 1.4i').